marcomep/duplicate-finder/README.md

 # duplicate-finder
-**duplicate-finder** is simple command line tool to find duplicate files and possibly remove them.
+**duplicate-finder** is a simple command line tool to find duplicate files and possibly remove them.

 ## Download application